peteroupc/MailLib/docs/PeterO.Mail.ContentDisposition.md

  Gets a parameter from this disposition object.
 For the "filename" parameter, the value of that parameter is not adapted with the ContentDisposition.MakeFilename method; see the documentation for the ContentDisposition class.

       <b>Parameters:</b>

  * <i>name</i>: The name of the parameter to get.
 The name will be matched using a basic case-insensitive comparison.
-(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U+0041 to U+005A) in both strings to lower case.).
+(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U + 0041 to U+005A) in both strings to lower case.).
 Can't be null.

 <b>Return Value:</b>